ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Suppose these productions had been printed as
+they were written?the disgrace would have
+fallen upon the printer.
+II&quot;. would have been
+called an illiterate blockhead, better fitted for a
+woodsawyer than a printer, and the author would
+still enjoy his reputation as a scholar, and receive
+the sympathy of his readers as a man injured by
 the printer&#x27;s ignorance.
 Nobody would believe
 that such gross and palpable faults were owing to
 the carelessness of the author; and no one but a